cilium/cilium/Documentation/gettingstarted/kubeproxy-free.rst

 This section covers a few advanced configuration modes for the kube-proxy replacement that go beyond the above Quick-Start guide and are entirely optional.

+Client Source IP Preservation
+*****************************

+Cilium's BPF kube-proxy replacement implements a number of options in order to avoid performing SNAT on NodePort requests where the client source IP address would otherwise be lost on its path to the service endpoint.

+- ``externalTrafficPolicy=Local``: The ``Local`` policy is generally supported through the BPF implementation.
+In-cluster connectivity for services with ``externalTrafficPolicy=Local`` is possible and can also be reached from nodes which have no local backends, meaning, given SNAT does not need to be performed, all service endpoints are available for load balancing from in-cluster side.

+- ``externalTrafficPolicy=Cluster``: For the ``Cluster`` policy which is the default upon service creation, multiple options exist for achieving client source IP preservation for external traffic, that is, operating the kube-proxy replacement in :ref:`DSR<DSR Mode>` or :ref:`Hybrid<Hybrid Mode>` mode if only TCP-based services are exposed to the outside world for the latter.

+.. _DSR mode:

 Direct Server Return (DSR)
 **************************

 By default, Cilium's BPF NodePort implementation operates in SNAT mode.
-That is, when node-external traffic arrives and the node determines that the backend for the NodePort or ExternalIPs service is at a remote node, then the node is redirecting the request to the remote backend on its behalf by performing SNAT.
+That is, when node-external traffic arrives and the node determines that the backend for the LoadBalancer, NodePort or services with externalIPs is at a remote node, then the node is redirecting the request to the remote backend on its behalf by performing SNAT.
 This does not require any additional MTU changes at the cost that replies from the backend need to make the extra hop back that node in order to perform the reverse SNAT translation there before returning the packet directly to the external client.

 This setting can be changed through the ``global.nodePort.mode`` helm option to ``dsr`` in order to let Cilium's BPF NodePort implementation operate in DSR mode.